ANALYSIS-With record pump prices, Biden hard-pressed to ramp up Russia sanctions | Headlines

 Western sanctions are expected to steadily cut into Russia's crude exports next year, according to the International Energy Agency (IEA).
 But so far Russia has been able to find new buyers by discounting its prices.
 India, for example, last month nearly tripled its Russian crude purchases, while China has also picked up more Russian barrels.

 And in May, Russia's oil revenues rose as higher global prices and steady crude exports outweighed those discounts, the IEA said.
-India's purchases have been on Washington's radar for months, with a U.S. official warning in March that it could be exposed to a "great risk" of stepped-up sanctions if it purchases oil significantly beyond levels of previous years.
+India's purchases have been on Washington's radar for months, with a U.S. official warning in March it could be exposed to "great risk" of stepped up sanctions if it purchases oil significantly beyond levels of previous years.

 PRICE CAP MANIPULATION RISK Besides price caps, the United States may also consider sanctions on entities that provide insurance or services to Russian cargoes, where transactions exceed a set price per barrel.